Brand Name Edurant Common Name rilpivirine

 Immune reconstitution syndrome: This medication may cause immune reconstitution syndrome, where signs and symptoms of inflammation from previous infections appear.
 These symptoms occur soon after starting anti-HIV medication and can vary.
 They are thought to occur as a result of the immune system improving and being able to fight infections that have been present without symptoms (such as pneumonia, herpes or tuberculosis).
 Report any new symptoms to your doctor immediately.

 Liver function: Rilpivirine is largely removed from the body by the liver and may cause liver problems.
+Decreased liver function may cause this medication to build up in the body, causing increased side effects.
 If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 This medication should not be used by people with severely reduced liver function.